 PHA and the City of Philadelphia collaborated on the development of an Assessment of Fair Housing (AFH) Plan, which was accepted by HUD in February 2017.
 The AFH Plan calls for a balanced approach to fair housing planning, one that encompasses: preservation of existing affordable housing resources; development of new affordable housing throughout the City including in low poverty areas; investments in distressed areas to remove barriers and expand opportunities related to education, job creation and transportation; expansion of PHA's HCV Mobility program to support movement of voucher holders to high opportunity areas in Philadelphia and beyond the city boundaries; enhancements to ongoing fair housing outreach, education and enforcement efforts; implementation of an ongoing local and regional dialogue and planning on fair housing issues; and, ongoing efforts to ensure that all citizens have open and fair access to information on housing programs and services.
-The AFH goals and strategies are reflected in PHA's FY 2022 MTW Annual Plan.
+The AFH goals and strategies are reflected in PHA's FY 2023 MTW Annual Plan.

-FY 2022 MTW Goals and Objectives
+Short Term FY 2023 MTW Goals and Objectives

-In FY 2022 and beyond, PHA plans to continue to substantially transform its properties and programs, and to support the revitalization of Philadelphia's neighborhoods, by leveraging MTW funding and utilizing flexibility provided by the MTW Agreement in virtually every area of agency operations including conversions of public housing to project-based assistance under the Rental Assistance Demonstration program.
-Also, in response to the COVID-19 pandemic, PHA will continue to closely monitor and make any and all necessary adjustments to maintenance and operational practices and policies to safeguard the health and safety of residents and staff.
+PHA will extend its efforts to substantially transform PHA properties and programs, and to support the revitalization of Philadelphia's neighborhoods, by leveraging MTW funding and utilizing flexibility provided by the MTW Agreement in virtually every area of agency operations including conversions of public housing to project-based assistance under the Rental Assistance Demonstration program.
+In response to the COVID-19 pandemic, PHA will continue to closely monitor and make any and all necessary adjustments to maintenance and operational practices and policies to safeguard the health and safety of residents and staff.
+PHA will also continue its partnership with City and non-profit agencies to facilitate the lease-up of Emergency Housing Vouchers authorized by Congress.

-PHA will implement a coordinated, comprehensive program of capital improvements, housing and neighborhood development activities, maintenance and management initiatives, and resident supportive services in FY 2022.
+PHA will implement a coordinated, comprehensive program of capital improvements, housing and neighborhood development activities, maintenance and management initiatives, and resident supportive services in FY 2023.
 As PHA's funding for the period is unknown as of the publication date of the MTW Annual Plan, the activities described herein may be modified based on actual funding levels.